 A piper can add great colour, music and Scottish culture to any event.
 We are good at drawing crowds, making a nice welcome, and are a good addition for photographs.
 We go down particularly well with foreign guests.
 We are only too happy to share our knowledge with you and your guests.

 We have a large selection of music in our repertoire with each piper knowing different tunes from the next one.
 We will be happy to recommend what works best where.

-This is dependent on the circumstances, we are good at judging this on the day.
-In most cases pipes are fine in short bursts, i.e up and down an isle.
-If we feel the room to be too small we will either stand at the back or outside in the corridor so that the noise can still drift in.
+This is dependent on the circumstances.
+We are good at judging this on the day.
+In most cases, pipes are fine in short bursts, i.e. up and down an aisle.
+If we feel the room to be too small, we will either stand at the back or outside in the corridor so that the noise can still drift in.
 You might also want to consider adopting the Scottish small pipes for any inside work.

 Absolutely.
 We are proud to pose for any photographs with you or your guests.

 There are vast differences in the quality of pipers.
 A piper who plays with a grade 1 band is on the top of their game.
 This is a person who is competing amongst the very best in the World.
 Who knows how to tune their instrument (this is of paramount importance and is where the squealing cat references come from), and who has the professionalism to dress smartly.
 The lower end of the spectrum is grade 4.
 This would most likely mean that the person doesn’t take their piping so seriously, is a novice, or someone who doesn’t aspire to a great level of competition.
 Most of our pipers have experienced playing in Grade 1 competitions or have been leaders of lower graded bands

 Very rarely do we require to be fed.
 If there was to be an onsite time of more than 5 hours then perhaps some food would be appreciated.
 You are welcome to invite the piper to stay for dinner if you wish however this is by no means compulsory.